EidanU/Beetrip-Meteo-App/README.md

 ## functioning

-As asked, the application work on two page, the first where you can write a city name and a second where you can see if the temperature is cold or hot.
+As asked, the application works on two pages, the first where you can write a city name and a second where you can see if the temperature is cold or hot.
 I hope you will enjoy it !